 Liza Nicole: Your works are so charismatic.
 From where do you draw your inspiration?
 Why do you create this type of art?

 William Hunt: My inspiration comes from faces of everyday people, especially African-American people.
 Our unique features, and hair textures, inspire me.
 I love watching people and making mental notes of our lips, noses, and hair, this makes it easy for me to draw and create faces without using visual references or models.
 My main goal is to show our people in a positive light, with a creative twist.

 LN: What are some of the pros and cons of being an artist in your genre?

-WH: The pros of being an artist the freedom of expression, being able to share your creativity and talent, also the feedback you get from people, seeing a person smile from a distance while looking at your work at a exhibit is one of the best things an artist can experience.
+WH: The pros of being an artist the freedom of expression, being able to share your creativity and talent, also the feedback you get from people, seeing a person smile from a distance while looking at your work at an exhibit is one of the best things an artist can experience.

 LN: Do you do graphic design for hire?

-WH: For about 3 years I been doing light graphic design work, logos, a couple of book covers, designs for start up clothing lines, CD covers, and other artwork.
+WH: For about 3 years I been doing light graphic design work, logos, a couple of book covers, designs for start-up clothing lines, CD covers, and other artwork.

 LN: What are you working on right now?

 WH: Right now, I’m currently working to push my clothing line Hunt 4 Designs and creating more graphic designs for it, and still doing graphic work for other people, I’m also planning to do a solo show some time next year and I will combine my artwork and clothing in that exhibit.